top of page

 When Kids Learn to Listen to Their Bodies: Ivy’s Experience with Massage

-Recently, one of our Massage Therapists at Realign Health Clinic , Audrey, had the privilege of interviewing Ivy, a thoughtful 12-year-old who has been coming in for massage.
-Her perspective gives a wonderful insight into how supportive touch can help young people feel more comfortable in their bodies .
-Leading by Example Ivy first decided to try massage because her mum, Rebecca, came regularly and she “wanted to feel relaxed like mum”.
-Ivy had noticed how Bec would leave h
+Recently, one of our Massage Therapists at Realign Health Clinic, Audrey, had the privilege of interviewing Ivy, a thoughtful 12-year-old who has been coming in for massage.
+Her perspective gives a wonderful insight into how supportive touch can help young people feel more comfortable in their bodies.
+Leading by example Ivy first decided to try massage because her mum, Rebecca, came regularly and she “wanted to feel relaxed like mum”.
+Ivy had noticed how Bec would leave her a

 Mar 132 min read